sahandv/Mask_RCNN/README.md

+# Mask R-CNN for Ground Truth Label generation

+Here we provide a script to generate ground trugh data using Mask R-CNN.
+Not much has changed in the main repository, and 2 scripts have been added to the sample directory.

+Initially, refer to the rest of this document for installation of Mask R-CNN.
+Then navigate to [label_generator.py](samples/label_generator.ipynb) for label generation.
+Another helper script is also available in the directory in case you need it.

+Make sure to have openCV and imageio installed for this code to run.

 # Mask R-CNN for Object Detection and Segmentation

 This is an implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870) on Python 3, Keras, and TensorFlow.
 The model generates bounding boxes and segmentation masks for each instance of an object in the image.
 It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.